antoinealb/swisscom_centro_grande/readme.md

 After checking /etc/version in both filesystems, it seems that there is a main version and a recovery one which is smaller than the main.

+# Default telnet / SSH passwords
+* user: `admin`
+* password: `1234`

+Sadly we don't land on a real shell but on their configuration system.
+Perhaps this can get changed ?